Syracuse Nursing Home Injury Lawyer

 - Bruises that appear without explanation

-- Inability of the caregiver to adequately explain the person’s condition
+- The inability of the caregiver to adequately explain the person’s condition

 - Repeated falls